Lizards, papayas, lithium batteries: Can you bring these aboard your Hawaiian Airlines flight? You may be surprised at the answers.

 *Items that interfere with equipment: For the safety of everyone aboard your flight, Hawaiian Airlines does not permit any device or object that may interfere with the normal operations of its equipment on board the aircraft.
-Hawaiian Airlines Customer Service Agents and/or Flight Attendants reserve the right to:
+Our Airport Customer Service Agents and/or Flight Attendants reserve the right to:

-Hawaiian Airlines will not allow any item listed in the DOT hazardous materials regulations (49CFR 171-177); the International Civil Aviation Organization Technical Instruction for the Safe Transport of Dangerous Goods by air and/or the IATA Dangerous Goods Regulations (See Rule 190 (A)(3) for exception for dry ice) as carry-on or checked baggage.
+In addition, Hawaiian Airlines will not allow any item listed in the DOT hazardous materials regulations (49CFR 171-177), the International Civil Aviation Organization Technical Instruction for the Safe Transport of Dangerous Goods by air, and/or the IATA Dangerous Goods Regulations (See Rule 190 (A)(3) for exception for dry ice) as carry-on or checked baggage.